 Thus, sending thank you notes to donors via emails can be a good way of staying connected with them and, in the long run, keeping your attrition rate low.

 Target donors: An email can be sent to all small and major donors.
 It is a formal way to share your thanks and can be sent in addition to other personalized donor recognition gifts.

 - Donation receipts can be attached to the emails

-- You can send long messages in a single email, detailing impact and updates on your campaign
+- You can send long messages in a single email, detailing the impact and updates on your campaign

 Donor appreciation gifts

 Once in a while, sending a personalized gift to a supporter of your cause makes them feel valued and appreciated.
 This, of course, is reserved only for those who extended that level of intimacy with you.